mdda/mdda.github.io/_posts/OSS/2015-07-07-nvidia-on-fedora-22.md

 ### Now install the graphics drivers

+To enable the 'DKMS' part of the installer will run, make sure you have the kernel module compilation parts available:

+{% highlight bash %}
+dnf install kernel-devel
+{% endhighlight %}

 **This is the first point at which the Nvidia software will actually check for the presence of an Nvidia video card.**

-Run the Nvidia installer (look at the notes in this section for answer-hints):
+Now run the Nvidia installer (look at the notes in this section for answer-hints):

 {% highlight bash %}
 chmod 755 NVIDIA-Linux-x86_64-352.21.run